Comment on page

 Collaborative learning can include Q&A (raised either by the learners or the instructor) as well as learners' interactions.

 As the entire discussion is on top of the video, Q&A becomes an integral part of the video, not having to leave the video for other platforms in order to ask questions or clarifications.

 Since every comment is time-based, all questions and answers are always within the context of the video, meaning: even an "I don't get it" comment can easily be answered, knowing to what specific moment in the video it refers.

 Good\ relevant\ smart comments can be highlighted by the "Educator's Thumbs up" feature (whenever an instructor "Likes" a specific comment or a reply).
 Click here to see how "Educator's Thumbs up" look like.

 Q&A can be in all directions:

-Students can even have the ability to post questions or comments as anonymous.
-In this case, only moderators (instructors) will see the user's name.
+Learners can even have the ability to post questions or comments as anonymous.
+In this case, only instructors will see the user's name.
 Click here to see how Anonymous comments look in instructor's view.

 Illustration: A video with Collaborative Learning

 Learners can use the platform to interact with one another, regarding video content:

 - Introduce themselves